-In the remainder of the paper we mainly focus on comparisons between early entrants who can be clearly identified as conscripts (column 4 of Table 2) and those who can be clearly identified as non-conscripts (column 5).
-In Section 5, however, we present a series of robustness checks in which we consider relaxing the criteria to be included in the conscript and non-conscript groups, thereby moving some of the men from the missing and residual categories into these groups.
+In the remainder of the paper, we mainly focus on comparisons between early entrants who can be clearly identified as conscripts (column 4 of Table 2) and those who can be clearly identified as nonconscripts (column 5).
+In Section V, however, we present a series of robustness checks in which we consider relaxing the criteria to be included in the conscript and nonconscript groups, thereby moving some of the men from the missing and residual categories into these groups.
 As we show, plausible changes in the definitions of the two groups have little impact on our main results.
-In section 6 we use cohort-wide comparisons of wages and conscription rates for men born from 1959 to 1969 to assess the magnitude of the conscription effect estimated for the subgroup of early labor market entrants in 1967.
+In Section VI, we use cohort-wide comparisons of wages and conscription rates for men born from 1959 to 1969 to assess the magnitude of the conscription effect estimated for the subgroup of early labor market entrants in 1967.

-4 Measuring the Causal Effect of Conscription on Subsequent Earnings
+IV.
+Measuring the Causal Effect of Conscription on Subsequent Earnings

-Given the non-random nature of the conscription process facing men born in the 1960s in Portugal, a fundamental concern for our analysis is that unobserved differences between veterans and non-veterans will confound our estimate of the effect of military service.
+Given the nonrandom nature of the conscription process facing men born in the 1960s in Portugal, a fundamental concern for our analysis is that unobserved differences between veterans and nonveterans will confound our estimate of the effect of military service.
 Anecdotal evidence, for example, suggests that many men were exempted from service for health-related reasons that might also affect their future wages.
-Since our primary focus in on men who were working full time just prior to determination of their conscription status, we use pre-conscription wages to control for ability differences between veterans and non-veterans.
+Since our primary focus is on men who were working full time just prior to determination of their conscription status, we use pre-conscription wages to control for ability differences between veterans and nonveterans.
 Our approach is essentially a difference-in-differences framework, generalized to allow the return to unobserved ability to increase with age.

 To proceed more formally, let S denote the level of schooling of a given individual at the date just before the conscription decision is made.
-(For notational simplicity we treat S as a number: in our empirical analysis, however, we measure education with a set of dummies).
-We assume that S is a function of a general measure of ability a and a random error component u_1 :
+(For notational simplicity, we treat S as a number.
+In our empirical analysis, however, we measure education with a set of dummies).
+We assume that S is a function of a general measure of ability a and a random error component $u_1$ :